Kedar-V/IDS-706-DataEngineering/README.md

 4. **[ENV_SETUP.md](readme/ENV_SETUP.md)**: Explains how to set up the development environment using Dev Containers or Docker.
 It ensures a reproducible and isolated environment for development and testing.
 5. **[CODE_FEATURES.md](readme/CODE_FEATURES.md)**: Highlights the key features of the codebase, such as data loading, EDA, feature engineering, dataset preparation, and model evaluation.
 It also includes example usage for each module.
 6. **[GIT_ACTIONS.md](readme/GIT_ACTIONS.md)**: Documents the GitHub Actions workflows for CI/CD.
 It explains the steps for Docker image building, deployment to AWS EC2, and code sanity checks.
+7. **[CRON_JOBS.md](readme/CRON_JOBS.md)**: Highlights the automation of data ingestion, news updates, and model training using cron jobs.
+Details the scripts, their schedules, and how to set them up.

 ## How to Run
 1. Clone the repository: